-Before the lovey-dovey twosome become one on their wedding day, test their knowledge of each other to find out if they really are ‘of the same mind.’
-A week or two before the shower, ask the groom twenty revealing questions about himself and his relationship (if planning a couple’s wedding shower, give the bride her own set of twenty questions to answer), and film the groom answering each question.
+Before the lovey-dovey twosome become one on their wedding day, test their knowledge of each other to find out if they really are “of the same mind.”
+A week or two before the shower, ask the groom twenty revealing questions about himself and his relationship (if planning a couple’s wedding shower, give the bride her own set of twenty questions to answer), and film the groom’s answers to each question.

-Questions can be zany and/or sweetly romantic: “If you could burn one thing in your bride-to-be’s closet, what would it be,” and “What was the moment you knew she was the One,” are just a couple of great examples.
-At the shower, ask the bride to guess his answer to each question.
-Then, play his videotaped response.
-Each time the bride gets it wrong, give her a ball of bubblegum to chew.
+Questions can be zany or sweetly romantic: “If you could burn one thing in your bride-to-be’s closet, what would it be?” and “What was the moment you knew she was the One?” are a couple of examples.
+At the shower, ask the bride to guess his answer to each question, and then play his videotaped response.
+Each time the bride makes an incorrect guess, give her a gumball or a stick of gum to chew.
 The worse she reads his mind, the more gum she has to chew—before you know it, the bride can barely talk around the huge, gooey wad in her mouth!

 Looking for a fun game to keep guests as engaged as the bride-to-be?
-Here you have it.
-Before the party, come up with a short list of overused wedding-related words or exclamations (e.g. bride, wedding, dress, “Aww!”) to forbid.
-As each guest arrives, give her a charm bracelet with a little note listing the forbidden words and the following rules: if someone hears another person saying a word on the list at any time during the shower, she gets to take the rule-breaker’s bracelet.
+Here’s an idea: Before the party, come up with a short list of overused wedding-related words or exclamations (e.g. bride, wedding, dress, “Aww!”) to forbid.
+As each guest arrives, give her a charm bracelet with a little note listing the forbidden words.
+Then explain the simple rule to everyone: if someone hears another person say a word on the list at any time during the shower, she gets to take the rule-breaker’s bracelet.
 At the end of the party, the person with the most bracelets gets a prize—plus the chic set of bracelets on her arm!